How to manage money going into retirement

 Our social workers can help you with counselling, support and information, during difficult times.

 The National Debt Helpline offers free financial counselling.
 Don’t wait to call them if your money is worrying you.

-You can find a financial counsellor on the Financial Counselling Australia website.
+To get help in your area you can find a financial counsellor on the National Debt Helpline website.

 They can suggest ways to:

 - get help from other services such as a gambling helpline, personal counselling or community legal aid.

 - debt collectors or debt recovery through the courts

 - house eviction or disconnection of electricity or phone

 You can nominate an Enduring Power of Attorney to manage your assets and financial affairs.
 You may want to if you can’t do it yourself due to illness, an accident or a victim of abuse.
 Australia.gov.au explains what they are and what they can do for you.
 Find out more at one of our free FIS seminars.